json-api/json-api/format/index.md

 ##### 204 No Content <a href="#crud-updating-responses-204" id="crud-updating-responses-204" class="headerlink"></a>

-A server **MUST** return a `204 No Content` status code if an update is successful and the client's current attributes remain up to date.
+A server **MUST** return a `204 No Content` status code if an update is successful and the client's current [resource attributes] remain up to date.

 ##### 200 OK <a href="#crud-updating-responses-200" id="crud-updating-responses-200" class="headerlink"></a>